DataGov-SamagraX/STIDE_analysis/Drop_out_rate_analysis/README.md

 2. Student has taken a 3 year course (2020-2023). he is there for first 2 years and not there for last year.
 He is eligible for first 2 years and 2nd year is considered as 'last eligible year'.
 'Last attended year' is the same as he is considered **dropped out**

 3. Student has taken a 5 year course (2019-2024) : He is there for all 3 years.
 Last eligible year :  2022, Last attended year :  2023.
 He is **non drop out**

+4. Student attended 1st year and 3rd year for a 3 year course.
+Last eligible year :  2021, Last attended year :  2023.
+He is **non drop out**